 Move over humans, you’re about to get booted from behind that wheel.
 Self-driving cars are coming whether we’re ready for them or not – and they’re rewriting the rules of road travel.

-The reality is – when we do finally develop the technology – predictable, intelligent machines will be better and safer drivers than us hands down.
+The reality is – when we fully develop the technology – predictable, intelligent machines will be better and safer drivers than us hands down.
 Here’s why.

 They’ll have superior vision

-Scenario: You’re in the city after dark, the roads are busy and pedestrians are everywhere.
-As you’re about to take a left turn, a motorcyclist sneaks up on the inside.
+Scenario: You’re driving in the city after dark, the roads are busy and pedestrians are everywhere.
+As you’re about to take a turn, a motorcyclist is in your blind spot.
 Do you see them?

 Why it will be better: While humans are pretty good at seeing and processing what’s around them when driving, their line of sight is still limited.
-As well as 360-degree vision, self-driving cars can see up to 250 metres at night – compared with 45 metres for humans – have distance awareness to +-2cm and will even be able to see around corners using advanced lasers.
+As well as 360-degree vision, self-driving cars can see up to 250 metres at night – compared with 76 metres for humans – have distance awareness to +-2cm and thanks to HD maps will even be able to detect its location in the world to ‘understand’ the road data and its surroundings.

 They’ll stop in time